Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 Bilateral Trading Chart Patterns

-22. Broadening Formation
+22. Broadening Formation trading chart patterns

 • What it means: The Market can give a breakout on either side.
 Wait for strong breakout to get entry.